An Effective Version of the $p$-Curvature Conjecture for Order One Differential Equations: Implementation

 The following paragraphs discuss our implementation of Algorithm \ref{algo:Honda} in \href{https://www.sagemath.org/}{SageMath}, that is available on GitHub with examples: \href{https://github.com/plucas0/Honda.git}{https://github.com/plucas0/Honda.git}.

 The crucial algorithmic idea of the design of Algorithm \ref{algo:Honda} is to delay the moment when costly computations are done, that is the computation of the Rothstein-Trager resultant $R(w)$, when the degree of the input increases.
-By checking the ``first'' $p$-curvatures, in our implementation for primes $p$ up to $\Delta$, we try to return ``Transcendental'' before having to compute $R(w)$.
+By checking the ``first'' $p$-curvatures, in our implementation for primes $p$ up to $\Delta_b$, we try to return ``Transcendental'' before having to compute $R(w)$.
 In case no $p$-curvature vanishes until this point, the computation of further $p$-curvatures, potentially up to $\sigma$, is inevitable and this has much higher complexity than the computation of $R(w)$.
 When computing the bound $B$ on the modulus of the roots of $R(w)$, the precision $\tau$ of the computation influences the complexity, see Proposition \ref{prop:rootradius}.
 In our case, computing all $p$-curvatures up to $\sigma$ already exceeds the capabilities of modern computers in most cases.
 For theoretical estimates, having $B$ multiplied by a constant factor does not change the complexity of the computations.
 Our implementation relies on native SageMath functions numerically computing zeroes of a polynomial, up to a fixed precision of $2^{-53}$.

+The na\"{\i}ve computation of $\delta(\Delta_R)$ can be costly, as it relies on the factoring of large integers.
+Using the bound obtained in \eqref{eq:deltabound} we avoid the computation of $\Delta_R$, an iterated resultant, and its prime factors.
+However, this bound appears to be highly non-optimal on examples.
+In our implementation we thus decide to compute $\Delta_R$ and try for a small number of primes (up to $T=1009$) to find its contributions to $\delta(\Delta_R)$.
+There remains $\Tilde \Delta_R$, the product of its large factors, whose contribution to $\delta(\Delta_R)$ is bounded from above by $T^{v/(T-1)}$ for $v=\log_T(\Tilde \Delta_R)$.

 Finally, the theoretical complexity of reducing polynomials modulo many primes $p$ simultaneously can be improved by adapting algorithms of polynomial multi-point evaluation for integers.
 However this is not done in our implementation, and reduction mod $p$ does not have a significant impact on computation time compared to the other operations performed by the algorithm.